CivicActions/ssp-toolkit/docs/controls/SC.md

 ##### CivicActions

 The information system implements:
-• cryptographic modules through Secure Shell (SSH) to allow administrators to securely logon to the various system components
+• Cryptographic modules through Secure Shell (SSH) to allow administrators to securely logon to the various system components
 • HTTPS/SSL (TLS) for connection to web-based services
 • TLS for connection to email services
-* AES-256 (FIPS 140-2 validated) for data at rest (with Elastic Block Store (EBS) volumnes)
+* AES-256 (FIPS 140-2 validated) for data at rest (with Elastic Block Store (EBS) volumes)

 ### SC-20: Secure Name / Address Resolution Service (Authoritative Source)